easchwar/explora/docs/dev_notes.md

       that is empty and only used for caching purposes.
 You then getOrFetch from there.
 - clicking the edge of a tag doesn't fire the link because the <li> is slightly bigger than the anchor tag.
+- user_sidebar doesn't have a working tag search

 ## Todo:
 - ~~Add route for tagged item feed (already have controller action)~~
 - ~~modal for question form~~